‘Get Her Out!’ President Trump’s Security Team Removed A Protester From Pennsylvania Rally

-Donald Trump ordered security to eject a protester from a Pennsylvania rally, then criticized the man for being “politically correct” because he (the guard) was careful not to touch her when escorting her out.
+Donald Trump ordered security to eject a protester from a Pennsylvania rally, then criticized the security guard for being “politically correct” as he was careful not to touch the protester when escorting her out.

-As HuffPost reports, a woman made it into Trump’s campaign rally in Hershey wearing a hat emblazoned with the hashtag #MeToo, and a sign bearing the words “Grabbing Power Back” and a silhouette of an extended middle finger.
+As HuffPost reports, a woman made it into Trump’s campaign rally in Hershey, Pennsylvania, wearing a hat emblazoned with the hashtag #MeToo.
+She also had a sign bearing the words “Grabbing Power Back” with a silhouette of an extended middle finger on it.

-Somehow she managed to make into an empty area near the stage before the crowd noticed her and started booing and jeering.
+Somehow she managed to make it into an empty area near the stage before the crowd noticed her and started booing and jeering.

-It was at this point that Trump ordered the security team to remove the woman, saying, “Get her out!” while making the “out” gesture with his hand
+It was at this point that Trump ordered the security team to remove the woman, saying, “Get her out!” while making the “out” gesture with his hand.

-As it turns out, however, the guard didn’t eject the woman to Trump’s satisfaction.
-The guard was apparently careful not to touch the woman, instead holding his arms above her and using his body to guide her out, rather than handcuffing her or otherwise putting his hands on her.
+However, it appears the guard did not eject the woman to Trump’s satisfaction.
+The security member was apparently careful not to touch the woman, instead holding his arms above her and using his body to guide her out, rather than handcuffing her or otherwise putting his hands on her.

 All the while, the woman appeared to dance and use her own hand to give the crowd the same message that was expressed on her sign with a silhouette image.

-This seemed to not be good enough for Trump, who, according to attendees who posted videos of the event on social media, say was calm at first before getting increasingly angrier.
+This seemed to not be good enough for Trump, who, according to attendees who posted videos of the event on social media, was calm at first before getting increasingly angrier.
 As the guard escorted the woman out, Trump accused him of being “politically correct.”

 “See these guys want to be so politically correct.
 Get her out.
-You see that?,” he said.
+You see that?” he said.

 Trump rally security tries unsuccessfully to corral the protester wearing the @RefuseFascism shirt with a gigantic pink middle finger on it in Hershey, PA as she dances around them, giving the crowd the finger.
 Trump was calm at first then started to lose his temper. pic.twitter.com/40lbOeupJW